Active Travel Plan

 A proposed network of cycle routes and end-of-trip facilities is presented in the ATP.
 This proposed network includes five complete cycling networks linking the outer suburbs with the central business area.
 The indicative locations of cycle routes and facilities have been selected following consideration of cycling needs as part of the overall integrated transport vision for the city.
 These locations are not locked in and they will be further investigated during the design phase.

-Figure 1 Proposed Active Transport Corridors (Source: WWITS)
+Figure 1 Proposed Active Transport Corridors (Source: WWITS, 2016)

-Wagga Wagga City Council has accepted more than $11 million from the NSW State Government to deliver the design and implementation phases of the Active Travel Plan – Cycling (ATP).
+The project budget is $12.8M.
+Wagga Wagga City Council accepted $11.35M from the NSW State Government to deliver the design and implementation phases.
+This will be matched by $1.45M from Council.

 An extensive and robust engagement process informed the development of the ATP.
 This engagement process fed into the development of WWITS and involved internal meetings, online interactive mapping, a stakeholder visioning workshop, speak out session, stakeholder meetings, moving forward together workbook and drop in shop front.